Did you know?

 Typically, the POSH policy should cover the following:

-The objective and purpose of the policy must be stated very clearly.
+- The objective and purpose of the POSH policy must be stated very clearly.

-The coverage of the policy i.e. ‘who does the policy apply to’ and ‘where does it apply to’ should be clearly explained.
-Example: Employees, contractors, interns, consultants, office premises, office transport, parking lot, team outing, conferences etc. Though the POSH Act offers protection only for female employees, the organization can go the extra mile and make the policy gender neutral.
+- The coverage of the policy i.e. ‘who does the POSH Policy apply to’ and ‘where does it apply to’ should be clearly explained.
+Example: Employees, contractors, interns, consultants, office premises, office transport, parking lot, team outing, conferences etc. Though the POSH Act offers protection only for female employees, the organization can go the extra mile and make their POSH Policy gender neutral.

-The organization’s complaints handling procedure must be covered in the policy.
+- The organization’s complaints handling procedure must be covered in the organizational POSH policy.

-The details of disciplinary measures, penalties and fines must be indicated in the policy.
-The policy can also include the legal consequences of sexual harassment.
+- The details of disciplinary measures, penalties and fines must be indicated in the policy.
+The POSH policy can also include the legal consequences of sexual harassment.

 Step 2: Employment Contract that reflects POSH policy

 It is important that the offer letter and employment contract state the organization’s commitment to ensure safe workplace and the disciplinary cum legal actions an employee would face when they violate the POSH policy of the organization.

 Internal Committee is a judicial body formulated in an organization that has 10 or more employees.
 The Employer must pass an order in writing to constitute an IC.
 For example, if the organization is a private limited company, the order in writing for the constitution of an IC should be passed as a Board Resolution.
 The IC is responsible to handle and redress complaints on sexual harassment.